Table of contents

 Image .csv .xlsThe large monthly changes in the Retail Price Index (RPI) since early 2021 have led to considerable volatility in debt interest payable, with the largest three months on record occurring in 2022 and 2023.
 The additional interest caused by RPI inflation is described as "capital uplift" and affects the value of the gilt principal.

-Capital uplift was £3.8 billion in October 2024, largely reflecting the 0.6% increase in the RPI between July and August 2024.
-This increased the capital uplift on the three-month lagged index-linked gilts (as shown on the UK Debt Management Office website), which make up around 95% of the index-linked gilt stock.
+Capital uplift was negative £1.8 billion in November 2024, largely reflecting the 0.3% decrease in the RPI between August and September 2024.
+This decreased the capital uplift on the three-month lagged index-linked gilts (as shown on the UK Debt Management Office website), which make up around 95% of the index-linked gilt stock.

 A monthly time series of capital uplift on the index-linked gilts in issue is available as series identifier code JNYY.
-This series is illustrated as the blue portion of each bar in Figure 2 and excludes the uplift payable at the time of an index-linked gilt redemption.
+Figure 2 illustrates this series as the blue portion of each bar and excludes the uplift payable at the time of an index-linked gilt redemption.
 These redemption payments are already recorded as accrued interest payable across the life of each index gilt.

 For further details of our approach, see our Calculation of interest payable on government gilts methodology.

-Figure 3: Borrowing increased in the financial year to October 2024, compared with the same seven months last year
+Figure 3: Borrowing in the financial year to November 2024 remains broadly in line with the same eight months last year

-Cumulative public sector net borrowing excluding public sector banks, £ billion, UK, financial year to October 2024
+Cumulative public sector net borrowing excluding public sector banks, £ billion, UK, financial year-to-November 2024

-Source: Public sector finances from the Office for Budget Responsibility (OBR) and the Office for National Statistics
+Source: Public sector finances from the Office for National Statistics and the Office for Budget Responsibility (OBR)

 Notes:

-- This chart uses forecast data published in the OBR's Economic and fiscal outlook – October 2024.
+This chart uses forecast data published in the Economic and fiscal outlook – October 2024.

-Download this chart Figure 3: Borrowing increased in the financial year to October 2024, compared with the same seven months last year
+Download this chart Figure 3: Borrowing in the financial year to November 2024 remains broadly in line with the same eight months last year

-Image .csv .xlsWithin public sector borrowing in the financial year to October 2024, the current budget deficit was £64.1 billion, £4.5 billion less than in the same period a year ago.
-Net investment increased by £5.5 billion to £32.6 billion over the same seven-month period.
+Image .csv .xlsWithin public sector borrowing in the financial year to November 2024, the current budget deficit was £76.8 billion, £5.3 billion less than in the same period a year ago.

 Sub-sector | Dataset identifier code | Financial year to date (£ billion) | Change on a year ago | ||